CammiePone/Planning-Docs/Arcanus.md

   - [ ] Complex (3 aura)

 ## Research System
-- [ ] Research is done by giving players a 6-dot grid in the shape of a pentagon with one dot in the middle, representing the Aura Type Diagram abstractly.
+- [ ] Research is done by giving players a 6-dot grid in the shape of a pentagon with one dot in the middle, representing the Aura Diagram abstractly.
 The player is also provided with a 6 line riddle, where each line describes one of the Aura Types.
 Connecting the dots in the order provided by the riddle will complete the research.
-  - [ ] To make it easier to connect the dots, so to speak, there will be an Aura Type Diagram behind the riddle text as decoration on the book's page.
+  - [ ] To make it easier to connect the dots, so to speak, there will be an Aura Diagram behind the riddle text as decoration on the book's page.
   - [ ] Doubles as a way to get players familiar with the Aura Types so when they want to suggest spells, I don't have to tell people that the spell they're suggesting doesn't fit the category they think it fits.

 ## Arcane Thingamajig